Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Prompt Scaling via Sequential Trimming

 Equivalently, to ensure failure probability at most~\(\delta\) it suffices to choose

 \end{theorem}

-Note that applying Sequential-Halving without leveraging the structure of \textsc{Iapo}---specifically, without any form of information sharing across scales or contexts---incurs a sample complexity of $O(|\mathcal{C}| N_{\max})$ higher.
+Note that applying Sequential-Halving without leveraging the structure of \textsc{Iapo}---specifically, without any form of information sharing across scales or contexts---incurs a sample complexity larger by a factor of $O(|\mathcal{C}| N_{\max})$.

-\paragraph{Remark:} While we describe the algorithm as where we use a new set of data in each round $\mathcal D$, it has been shown that in similar halving-style algorithms~\cite{stockp}, data accumulating all past observations—known as \emph{stockpiling}—can improve the complexity of $T$ by reducing the outer $R$-factor, and is recommended to use with \textsc{Psst}.
+\paragraph{Remark:} While we describe the algorithm assuming that each round uses a fresh dataset $\mathcal{D}$, it has been shown in similar halving-style algorithms~\cite{stockp} that aggregating observations from all previous rounds—known as \emph{stockpiling}—can improve the complexity of $T$ by reducing the outer $R$-factor, and we recommend using it with \textsc{Psst}.